Rules

 Judging Criteria and Required Elements: Just prior to the start of the challenge, filming locations, props, and other requirements will be revealed.
 At the starting line, teams will be provided with an outline of the required elements and the criteria by which the videos will be judged.
 We will make this information as clear as possible.
 The best way to win is to pay attention to creatively integrating the required elements into your film.
 Your video might be brilliant, but if it doesn’t meet the criteria, it will hurt your chances to win.

 Judges: To eliminate bias and promote a fair judging process, review panels consisting of distinguished experts from the film community from both Kane County and from outside Kane County are graciously donating their time and expertise to judge the submitted films.
 The judges are vetted for conflicts of interest and we assure impartiality and diligence.
 There will also be a public screening of the submitted shootout films where the general public in attendance will have the opportunity to score the screened films.
 Judging decisions are final and scorecards remain confidential to eliminate any potential disgruntled entrants whose film did not win.
 We do not want review panelists getting harassed and confidentiality protects the judges.
+Judging is based on three merit criteria: Artistic merit, technical merit, and adherence to the requirements.

 Team Members: You should count as part of your crew: anyone who writes, conceives, or contributes substantially to the script, and, of course, the production crew.
 This includes: Director(s), Producer(s), Camera operators, Production Assistants, Location or Studio Sound Recordists, Grips, Gaffers, Lighting directors, Editors, Composers, Location scouts, etc. Anyone above or below-the-line personnel on a production should be counted.
 In short, anyone who directs the actors holds a camera, a mic, or a clapper, anyone who sets up the lights, writes your script, digitizes and edits your footage, composes the score, animates your opening titles, or otherwise plays a substantial role in conceiving, writing, producing, or post-producing your video.
 You don’t need to include the following people as crew members, unless they also take over a crew function: actors (see below), extras, musicians under the direction of the composer, moms, dads, sisters, or grandmothers who run out to Starbucks, the pizza delivery guy, unless you ask him to hold a mic, The Red Bull teams, or the bewildered people you encounter at the surprise location, unless you ask them to hold a mic.